-Personnel Hourly or daily Planning & Preparation Data Collection Analysis Reporting & Communication Total
+Personnel Hourly or daily rate (\$) Planning & Preparation Data Collection

-reisonnei rate (\$) Days Cost Days Cost Days Cost Days Cost Cost
+Days Cost Days

 Team Leader \$ /day

 Subject Expert \$/day

 Analyst \$/day

 Assistant A (support person) \$/day

 Assistant B (support person) \$/day

 Interpreter and/or translator \$/day

 Etc.

-•

 Total Personnel Costs Total

-2. EVALUATION TRAVEL It is useful to estimate and itemize travel cost by trip, illustrated below with columns provided to help calculate expenses.
+2. Evaluation Tr It is useful to estima expenses.
+Not that to depending on the e 2.
+Evaluation Travel It is useful to estimate and itemize travel cost by trip, illustrated below with columns provided to help calculate expenses.
 Not that the trips listed below are only examples as trips itemized in this cost category will vary greatly depending on the evaluation design and extent of primary data collection.
 For further guidance, refer to Section 6 in the Evaluation Budget Checklist (Annex 1).

-Trip Dates Transportation Accommodation n die am I cellaneous avel costs Total Cost
+Trip Dates Transportation Accommodation Per diem, meals

 Evaluation planning meeting

 Survey enumerator training workshop

 Field visit for survey and interviews - Location A

 Field visit for survey and interviews - Location B

 Presentation and verification of findings meeting

 Conference presentation

 Etc.

 Total Travel Costs

+3. Additional Direct Costs

-3. ADDITIONAL DIRECT COSTS Direct costs will vary greatly according to evaluation needs and context, and the example items below are not exhaustive nor applicable for all evaluations.
+Direct costs will vary greatly according to evaluation needs and context, and the example items below are not exhaustive nor applicable for all evaluations.
 For further guidance, refer to Section 7 in the Evaluation Budget Checklist (Annex 1).

-Item Further Expla nation (if necess ary) Unit Cost (If app # Units Total Costs
+Item Further Explanation (if necessary) Unit Cost (If apr # Units licable) Total Costs

-Software
+Software (11 app

 Equipment

 Facility costs

 Communication costs

 Copying and printing

 Other additional costs

 Total Additional Costs

-Annex 3 - Illustrative Organizational Evaluation Budget Template
+ANNEX 3.
+Illustrative Organizational Evaluation Budget Template